smart-edge-open/specs/doc/applications-onboard/using-openness-cnca.md

     expected out as below:
     ![NGC list of PODS](using-openness-cnca-images/ngc_services_list_output.png)

-4. After all the PODs are successfully up and running, few AF and OAM configuration parameters needs to be updated (as per your deployment configuration) and then re-start the AF.
+4. After all the PODs are successfully up and running, few AF and OAM configuration parameters need to be updated (as per your deployment configuration) and then re-start the AF.

    * Open the file `/etc/openness/configs/ngc/af.json` and modify the below parameters.
    * `"UIEndpoint": "http://localhost:3020"` : Replace the `localhost` with `IP Address` of edge-controller, and no change to port number.